 Find your assets when you need them most

 Digital assets such as photos and videos help fuel the customer experience.
 They make a product page more engaging.
-They give consumers more context about an item e.g. a red dress.
-DAM software lets users find any assets they need quickly.
+Therefore, they give consumers more context about an item e.g. a red dress.
+Digital Asset Management (DAM) software lets users find any assets they need quickly.
 This is especially useful for marketers who want to build detailed product campaigns.

 Product enrichment opportunities

-From a product enrichment perspective, using your digital assets can reap large rewards.
+From a product enrichment perspective, you can reap large rewards with Digital Asset Management.
 The more information a customer has about an item, the more likely they are to buy it.
 For example, a watch retailer could feature an unboxing video of their latest watch.
 The video would give a detailed look at the product and help a buyer make an informed decision.

 According to HubSpot, 72% of consumers prefer to learn about a product by watching and video, helping them decide what to buy.
-DAM makes it easy to upload videos alongside specific products.
-This ensures that ecommerce companies are leveraging their data properly.
+Digital Asset Management makes it easy to upload videos alongside specific products.
+This ensures that eCommerce companies are leveraging their data properly.

 Reduce the chances of product returns

-In the UK, product returns cost the retail industry £60 billion every year.
-Generating personalised product experiences is a great way to combat this dreaded scenario.
-In this situation, DAM software will work in your favour.
+In the UK, product returns cost the retail industry $82 billion every year.
+Generating personalized product experiences is a great way to combat this dreaded scenario.
+In this situation, DAM software will work in your favor.